moicree/ordinal-causal-tmle/README.md

 # notes
 Each R script in the `scripts/` folders includes a predefined random seed, and users should ensure that file paths are properly configured before execution.
+For transparency, the GitHub repository reports both Wald-type and bootstrap-based inference results.
+The manuscript tables present the primary inference method selected for each estimator.